-If you’re wanting to add further design inspiration to a London trip, plan to visit South Kensington’s V&A, the world’s leading art and design museum.
-Dream of taking in the world’s largest dress collection, which spans five centuries, and of spying the statement Dale Chihuly Rotunda Chandelier, part of a collection featuring more than 2.3 million objects.
+Those wanting to add further design inspiration to their London trip can visit South Kensington’s V&A, the world’s leading art and design museum.
+They can dream of taking in the world’s largest dress collection, which spans five centuries, and of spying the statement Dale Chihuly Rotunda Chandelier, part of a collection featuring more than 2.3 million objects.

-Want to see where Cruella’s show-stopping red carpet scene was filmed?
-Plan to explore the Old Royal Naval College.
-Nestled beside the River Thames at the heart of the Maritime Greenwich UNESCO World Heritage Site, the building’s Baroque pillars and towers provide a taste of London’s grand history.
+Visitors wanting to see where Cruella’s show-stopping red carpet scene was filmed can explore the Old Royal Naval College.
+Nestled beside the River Thames at the heart of the Maritime Greenwich UNESCO World Heritage Site, the building’s Baroque pillars and grand towers provide a taste of London’s grand history.
 The rich architecture is mirrored by equally dazzling interiors, such as the Painted Hall and historic chapel.
 Film buffs might also recognise the site from other big name productions, including Sherlock Holmes, Skyfall, The Crown and many more!

-Crossing through the St James’s park, look forward to strolling along the tree-lined Birdcage Walk, a great spot for spying some of London’s grand townhouses.
+Crossing through the St James’s park, fans of the film can look forward to strolling along the tree-lined Birdcage Walk, a great spot for spying some of London’s grand townhouses.
 This area is replete with royal residences too, from the London home of The Prince of Wales and the Duchess of Cornwall, Clarence House, to St James’s Palace and Marlborough House.

 The magic of Cruella was also captured in the county of Berkshire, home to the royal residence of Windsor Castle – and if it’s good enough for the Queen, it’s good enough for Baroness von Hellman!
 The stunning Elizabethan mansion of Englefield House was used as the exterior of the Baroness’ country home, Hellman Hall.
-Although the mansion itself is private, you can still wander through the immaculate Englefield Gardens, which date back more than four hundred years.
-Open every Monday, you can look forward to the terraces, vibrant blooms and ancient forests nestled behind the Baroness’ grand home.
+Although the mansion itself is private, visitors can wander through the immaculate Englefield Gardens, which date back more than four hundred years.
+Open every Monday, Cruella fans can look forward to the terraces, vibrant blooms and ancient forests nestled behind the Baroness’ grand home.